Canal-Side Improvements

 by The Blisworth Canal Partnership

-This page will be in construction over the next 12 months.
-The Canal Partnership was reformed in 2009 and surveyed the entire canalscape within the parish.
+This page will be in construction over the next many months.
+The Canal Partnership was reformed in 2009 and surveyed the entire canal-scape within the parish.
 A number of improvements were noted and some have been completed.
-Here are monitored two improvements (items 11, 17 and 20 of the previous reference) and for this website the main point is to note for posterity the enhancements to the village while the detail may be found on the Partnership website:
+Here are monitored some of the improvements and for this website the main point is to note for posterity these very definite enhancements to the village while the detail may be found on the Partnership website:

 "Lock Beams" - canal-side seating opposite the Mill building.
 Installation from 10th July to 15th October 2010, spectators and volunteer workers alike wait for BW to arrive, they dig holes for concrete and 'pour'.
 They returned 3 months later and craned the lock "balance beams" onto the plinths.
 An all abilities access path from the towpath will be established later.